percy-raskova/babylon/website/content/media/_index.md

 ## Contact Us

 Interested in learning more about investment opportunities or featuring Babylon in your publication?
-Contact our media team at [media@babylonrpg.com](mailto:media@babylonrpg.com).
+[Contact me and let's make a deal](mailto:percy@babylonrpg.com).
 Also feel free to reach out to the developer on Github!